 \section{SUMMARY}

-We described the different oscillation experiments from past, present to future and mentioned the importance of upgrading one to the another, for instance K2K to T2K, then to T2HK; MINOS to NO$\nu$A, Daya Bay to JUNO, NEMO to SuperNEMO and as such.
-The next decades will be focussed on solving the Mass Hierarchy problem and the CP violation phase.
+We described different oscillation experiments from past, present to future and mentioned the importance of upgrading one to the another, for instance Chooz to Double Chooz, K2K to T2K, then to T2HK; Super-K to Hyper-K, MINOS to NO$\nu$A, Daya Bay to JUNO, NEMO to SuperNEMO, SNO to SNO+, RENO to RENO-50 and IceCube to PINGU.
+The next decades will be focussed on solving the Mass Hierarchy problem and the CP violation phase, particularly in the Long Baseline Neutrino Experiments (LBNEs).
 The updated $\theta_{23}$ results from IceCube and NO$\nu$A shows a near-maximal value and its results from the other laboratories will affect significantly.
-The recent development in the non-zero value of $\theta_{13}$ angle upto a precision of $\sim$6\% level, dominated by Daya Bay, will be improved by the JUNO data upto the level of $\sim 1\%$ in the near future.
+The solar oscillation parameters are well established and non-zero value of $\theta_{13}$ angle upto a precision of $\sim$6\% level is dominated by Daya Bay.
+The solar and atmospheric mass-square differences $\Delta m^{2}_{21}$ and $\Delta m^{2}_{31}$ will be improved by JUNO in the near future of precision better than 1\%.
+T2K reports its first result for CP violation search in neutrino oscillations after 6 years of run and rejects the CP conserving hypothesis for $\delta_{CP}=0,\pi$ at a significance of 90\%.
 The collaboration of T2K and NO$\nu$A for joint analysis of netrino oscillation data by 2021 will give an upperhand picture in the determination of Dirac CP violating phase of the active three-neutrino framework and the mass hierarchy of the three neutrino weak flavour states.